nosas/blog/deep_learning_python/ch3/article.md

 ### What is linear classification?

 In linear classification problems, the model is trying to find a linear combination of the input features that best predicts the target variable.
-Simply put, the model is trying to classify input data into 2+ categories (classes) by drawing a line through the the data.
+Simply put, the model is trying to classify input data into 2+ categories (classes) by drawing a line through the data.
-The line is best fit to separate the data into two classes.
+The line best fits to separate the data into two classes.

 <figure class="center">